What is breast implant revision?

 Animation deformity results in implants migrating upwards and outwards with muscle contraction in patients who have breast implants placed beneath the muscle.
 The condition can occur due to both excessive and inadequate release of pectoralis muscle fibres along the breast bone or may occur over time as the soft tissue begins to lose its thickness.
 The condition is more common in women with well-developed chest muscles who carry out upper body resistance exercises.
 The condition can be corrected by repositioning the breast implant into a subglandular position above the muscle.
 The implant is replaced with a highly cohesive breast implant and may be supported in its position with the use of acellular dermal matrix (ADM).

 Patients who have insufficient soft tissue coverage over their implants are at risk of developing implant rippling.
 Women most commonly notice a wavy appearance, especially when they bend over.
 Implant rippling occurs more commonly with subglandular implant placement than with implants placed beneath the muscle.
 Textured implants with a lower cohesiveness or softer feel are more likely to develop rippling compared with smooth implants.
-The latest generation of highly cohesive anatomical implants have a low risk of implant rippling.
-When implants are placed on top of the muscle, breast implant rippling is most commonly seen within the inner aspect of the breasts and may look cosmetically unacceptable.
+The latest generation of highly cohesive anatomical implants has a low risk of implant rippling.
+When breast implants are placed on top of the muscle, breast implant rippling is most commonly seen within the inner aspect of the breasts and may look cosmetically unacceptable.
 Many women describe their breasts as looking fake when rippling affects their cleavage area.
 The best solution is to create a new breast pocket beneath the muscle and change to highly cohesive anatomical textured implants.
-Implant rippling may occasionally be seen with submuscular placement of implants in the outer aspect of the breast as this area is not covered by the pectoralis muscle.
-The inner aspect of the breasts is covered by the pectoralis muscle, and so any implant rippling is less visible with the submuscular approach.
+Implant rippling may occasionally be seen with submuscular placement of implants in the outer aspect of the breast, as the pectoralis muscle does not cover this area.
+The pectoralis muscle covers the inner aspect of the breasts, so any implant rippling is less visible with the submuscular approach.
 The best treatment for lateral implant rippling is to replace the implants with a highly cohesive, form stable anatomical textured implant.

 Breast implant removal or Breast implant replacement